vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 Current milestone

+INVOICE-01 Step 1 — scope audit (2026-09-17, new chat session,
+continuation of the planning session below).
+User answered the three scoping questions RULE 15 required before any code: one combined invoice/voucher document (not two), delivered as both a web page and a downloadable PDF, generated on payment success inside the existing Cashfree webhook (same call site CONTACT-02 already uses, right after confirmBooking()).
+Full audit recorded in DEVELOPMENT_BIBLE.md Section J; PROJECT_STATUS.md's INVOICE-01 entry updated to "Step 1 COMPLETE."
+No code written this session — per the 6-step plan below, Step 2 (schema + PDF-library decision) is a separate future session.

+Next action: Step 2 — decide the PDF-generation library (front-runner:
+`@react-pdf/renderer`, not yet confirmed) and write the `public.invoices` migration only.
+Do not start the backend/UI steps in the same session as the schema step.

+Previous milestone

+Continuation planning (2026-09-17, new chat session) — user asked to continue the project, broken into small steps (one step per chat session going forward, so no session runs out of room mid-milestone).
+Per this file's own "Next real candidate" note below, invoices/vouchers is the only remaining Booking deferred-scope item with no existing code and no doc-debt gap in front of it — but RULE 15 forbids starting it without a product-scope audit first, and what "invoice" vs "voucher" means here has never been defined (same caution as VENDOR-03 M3).
+No code written this session.
+Proposed step breakdown recorded here so the next several sessions each pick up exactly one step:

+1. INVOICE-01 scope audit (product decision, no code) — define invoice vs voucher, trigger point, delivery method, recipient(s), data fields, PDF vs HTML.
+2. INVOICE-01 schema — migration for whatever Step 1 decides (e.g.
+   invoices/vouchers table), following the RULE 15 pattern used for every other milestone in this file.
+3. INVOICE-01 backend — repository + Server Actions to generate/fetch
+   an invoice or voucher, wired to the point in the booking/payment flow Step 1 decides.
+4. INVOICE-01 admin UI — list/view (and resend, if Step 1 wants it).
+5. INVOICE-01 customer-facing UI — view/download from My Bookings or
+   the booking-confirmation page.
+6. Verification pass — tsc/eslint, then a live walkthrough checklist for the user (this sandbox cannot reach production Supabase/Cashfree).

+Separately flagged, not part of this breakdown (live-verification-only items that need the user, not new code): migration 012 (BOOKING-03) still not run in production; migration 013 (PAY-04) still not run;
+014_coupon01_coupons.sql on-disk file still not rewritten to match the hand-run ALTER migration (RULE 32 — deferred until the exact ALTER SQL actually run is available to copy, not reconstructed from memory per RULE 8); CONTACT-02's webhook path and VENDOR-03 M4's approve/reject flow still have no live walkthrough.

+Next action: run Step 1 (INVOICE-01 scope audit) — see the question asked in the same chat turn that added this entry.

+Previous milestone

 Audit continuation: VENDOR-BOOKING-01 backfill (2026-09-17, same day, right after the CONTACT-02 session below) — user asked "what's next," told to follow DEVELOPMENT_BIBLE.md's own logic rather than pick